openslide/openslide.github.io/formats/sakura/index.markdown

 This table is most naturally used to map tile coordinates to tile IDs, but is not suitable for individual lookups because it has no useful indexes.
+In addition, some Sakura slides don't have it.
+OpenSlide ignores the table and constructs tile IDs directly from tile coordinates.

 Column | Type | Description |
 -------|------|-------------|